phili67/ecclesiacrm/Documentation/doc-en/docs/user-guide/doc-sunday-school/doc-sunday-school-exports.md

 ##To do a group photo

-Cliquer le bouton rouge : "Trombinoscope" Click on the red button "group photo"
+Click on the red button "PhotoBook"

 ![Screenshot](../../img/sundayschool/sundayschoolExport4.png)